 Back in 2017, a company called Dapperlabs invented the CryptoKitties and it rocketed to popularity.
-CryptoKitties is a game on the ethereum blockchain that allows participants to buy, sell and breed cats or special NFT tokens.
-Each token represented a unique cat and Think of it like a cross between Tamagotchi and Pokemon.
+CryptoKitties is a game on the Ethereum blockchain that allows participants to buy, sell and breed cats or special NFT tokens.
+Each token represented a unique cat and Think of it as a cross between Tamagotchi and Pokemon.
 The undeniable legacy of CryptoKitties is that it raised huge awareness of the concept of non-fungible tokens.

 NFTs have a different use case than bitcoin.
-The market is seen as having vast growth in a broad range of things: virtual land; tokenised real estate, artwork, video game items including skins, weapons and avatars, music, digital trading cards, racehorses and designer trainers; and video footage of iconic sporting moments.
+The market is seen as having vast growth in a broad range of things: virtual land; tokenised real estate, artwork, video game items including skins, weapons and avatars, music, digital trading cards, racehorses, and designer trainers; and video footage of iconic sporting moments.

 Every NFT transaction is recorded on Ethereum blockchain – which creates a public ledger of ownership that is encrypted and distributed among every computer participating in the peer-to-peer blockchain network.

-While the the digital file (e.g. jpeg or mp3/mp4) attached to an NFT might be copied and shared, the blockchain ledger ensures that everyone can see who actually owns the NFT, preventing the possibility of counterfeit.
+While the digital file (e.g. jpeg or mp3/mp4) attached to an NFT might be copied and shared, the blockchain ledger ensures that everyone can see who actually owns the NFT, preventing the possibility of counterfeit.